Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

   <br>
 </p>

 The resulting projection reveals a dense point cloud due to the lack of a specific fine-tunning category.
-However, a continuous manifold emerges, where visually similar objects are positioned close together.
+However, a continuous manifold emerges, where visually similar items are positioned close together.
 This reflects the model’s ability to capture diverse visual similarities, including shape, colors, texture and details.
 This manifold alone offers a unique and interactive way to navigate the collection.
 But what happens when we introduce more structured knowledge into the data?

-To refine clustering, we performed fine-tuning using the `povo` and `categoria` features, aiming for semantically distinct object groupings.
+To refine clustering, we performed fine-tuning using the `povo` and `categoria` attributes, aiming for semantically distinct item groupings.
 This allows for categorical exploration and a more nuanced understanding of relationships between indigenous communities and their artistic traditions.

-For that, we added a classification head to the network’s backbone - a single linear layer with 768-dimensional output from the backbone as the input size and the number of classes in the chosen feature as the output size.
-While common fine-tuning methods involve adding a small fully connected network, *ViT* fine-tuning is typically performed by adding a single linear layer at the top of the network.
-This approach is supported by section **3.1** of the [*ViT* original paper](https://ar5iv.labs.arxiv.org/html/2010.11929) and section **3.2** of [this paper](https://openreview.net/pdf?id=4nPswr1KcP), which explores *ViT* training and fine-tunning strategies.
+For that, we added a *classification head* to the network’s backbone - a single linear layer with 768-dimensional output from the backbone as the input size and the number of classes in the chosen feature as the output size.
+While common fine-tuning methods involve adding a small fully connected network, *ViT* fine-tuning is typically performed by adding a single linear layer at the top of the network, as supported by section 3.1 of the [*ViT* original paper](https://ar5iv.labs.arxiv.org/html/2010.11929) and section 3.2 of [another paper](https://openreview.net/pdf?id=4nPswr1KcP) that explores *ViT* training and fine-tunning strategies.

 ##### Fine-Tunning Models

+We fine-tuned the imagetic models using *supervised learning* on two attributes: `povo` and `categoria`.
+The goal was to train the networks to classify these correctly and then return to the base-model embeddings to assess how well they captured dataset-specific visual semantics.
+This helped adapt the models to our context and improve their usefulness for visual similarity exploration.

+As the original base-model had no classification head, there’s no quantitative baseline for comparison.
+Still, strong classification performance and qualitative analysis of projections suggest that the models did learn meaningful visual features.
+We also compare trained models to one another to show how different design choices impacted the results.
-We fine-tuned several models until convergence (normally 20 to 30 epochs) to achieve the best possible results and assess the effectiveness of each adjustment we were implementing.
-Going into the implementation details, the dataset was split into 80% training, 10% validation, 10% test, and the original collection contained approximately 11,000 images.

-For each model, we tracked:
+Going into the implementation details, the dataset was split into 80% training, 10% validation, 10% test, and the original collection contained approximately 11K images.
+For each model, we tracked *loss*, *validation accuracy*, *average class precision* and *average class recall*.
+All models were fine-tuned on a 8GB RTX 4070 until convergence (typically between 20 and 30 epochs) using the *Adam optimizer* (with weight decay), *cross-entropy loss* (either with or without weights), *early stopping* (1% accuracy tolerance and 3-iteration patience), and five runs per model (for mean and standard deviation analysis).
-  - **Loss**
-  - **Validation accuracy**
-  - **Average class precision**
-  - **Average class recall**

-All models were fine-tuned on a 8GB RTX 4070 until convergence (typically between 20 and 30 epochs) using:
-- **Adam optimizer** (with weight decay)
-- **Cross-entropy loss** (either with or without weights)
-- **Early stopping** (1% accuracy tolerance, 3-iteration patience)
-- **Five runs per model** (for mean and standard deviation analysis)

 Most models, however, were not fine-tuned directly on the original dataset due to severe class imbalance for `povo` and, to a lesser extent, `categoria`.
-To address this, we developed a rebalancing pipeline, which significantly improved model performance.
+To address this, we developed a *rebalancing pipeline*, which significantly improved model performance.

 For `povo`, we started by understanding the distribution.
-We analyzed the quantiles of class sizes. `povo` contains 187 classes, but 25% of these (~47 classes) have only 4 images - insufficient for training.
-Even after removing these 25% least populated classes, around 99% of the dataset remains intact.
-We ultimately removed 75% of the least populated classes (~138 classes), keeping only classes with more than 65 images, preserving around 85% of the original data.
+We analyzed the quantiles of class sizes. `povo` contains 187 classes, but 25% of these (~47 classes) have only 4 images, definetly insufficient for training.
+After removing these 25% least populated classes, around 99% of the dataset remains intact.
+We ended up removing 75% of the least populated classes (~138 classes, including the aforementioned ~47 classes), keeping only classes with more than 65 images and still preserving around 85% of the original data.

 Despite filtering, class sizes still varied significantly.
-To address this we performed a class median analysis: classes with more than 2 times the median image count were labeled as *majority* classes, and others were labeled as *minority* classes.
+To address this we performed a class median analysis: classes with more than 2 times the median image count were labeled as "majority classes", and others were labeled as "minority classes".
 After that we started data augmentation for minority classes through random horizontal flips, random vertical flips and random Gaussian blur.
 For the majority classes, in turn, we randomly (under)sampled images to match minority class sizes.
 Notice, however, that only augmenting minority classes could introduce a bias where the model differentiates minority/majority classes based on artificially added noise.
 Thus, we applied stronger undersampling to majority classes and then also augmented them.

 <p align="center">
   <br>